queeksm/Tic-Tac-Toe/README.md

 ### Requirements
 You must have Ruby downloaded and available on your computer.
 If you do not, you can download it [here.](https://www.ruby-lang.org/en/downloads/)

+___

 ### Setup
 1. Download this repo and place it somewhere accessible and convenient.

 3. The file you will use to run the game is the **main** file, located in the       **bin** folder.
-    - If you cannot run the file out of the box, give the **main** file execute permissions      using the following command in terminal:
+If you cannot run the file out of the box, give the **main**     file execute permissions using the following command in terminal:

         `chmod +x bin/main`

     This will allow you to double click the file and run it easily.

 4. You will then be able to open the game by entering the following command into your terminal:

         `ruby ./bin/main`

 > NB.
-In order for the two commands to successfully be implemented in your terminal, you must          navigate to the directory in which the game is located.
+In order for the two commands above to successfully be implemented in your terminal, you must navigate to the directory in which the game is located.
 [HELP IS HERE](https://help.ubuntu.com/community/UsingTheTerminal)

+___

-### Lets Play!
+### Let's Play!
 Just incase you're not too familiar with the game of Tic-Tac-Toe (or Noughts and Crosses for that matter), it goes a little something like this:

 - The game is played on a 3x3 board